CanastaWiki/Canasta-Documentation/cli.md

 The Canasta command line interface, written in Go.

 ## Before starting
-You should have Docker Engine and Docker Compose installed.
-This is very fast and easy to do on common Linux distros such as Debian, Ubuntu, Red Hat, and CentOS.
-By installing Docker Engine from `apt` or `yum`, you get Docker Compose along with it.
+Before running Canasta, and ideally before installing it, you should have both Docker Engine and Docker Compose installed.
+Installing both is generally fast and easy to do on common Linux distributions such as Debian, Ubuntu, Red Hat, and CentOS.
+By installing Docker Engine via `apt` or `yum`, you usually get Docker Compose along with it.
 See the following install guides for each OS:

 * [Debian](https://docs.docker.com/engine/install/debian/)
 * [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)